 Alcohol Has Many Uses

-My party thought that this was a good rule to have on the list, but I didn't.
-In case you were wondering, we used alcohol to get drunk, to get others drunk, to sterilize wounds, to start fires (we carried the good stuff), as a solvent or thinner, to kill bacteria in questionable liquids, as a bribe or payment, and as a counterweight.
+My party thought that this was a good rule to have on the list, but I didn't believe it extended the life of our party.
+I'll let you decide.
+We used alcohol to get drunk, to get others drunk, to sterilize wounds, to start fires (we carried the good stuff), as a solvent or thinner, to kill bacteria in questionable liquids, as a bribe or payment, to clean things, and as a counterweight.
 I'm sure that I am missing a few of our uses, but life wasn't dull when one party member kept a small barrel of alcohol around.